Previous Chapter: The Reception

 -1 Timothy 6:6-10

-Upon the theme of this chapter, we once more see why we should be wary of securing more of the unrighteous wealth than we need – especially when we cause division in the church.
-In this process, we then should be happy as soon as we have enough, and follow through by living in thanks.
-Wanting more and more is absolutely an expectation established by the world that happens to be detrimental to ourselves, and it is only a means of those who know no better.
+Why then should we be wary of securing more of the unrighteous wealth than we need – especially when we cause division in the church and our communities?
 So forth, the spiritually wise follow a different path than what the worldly would follow.
 As such, when we are blinded by worldliness, we walk liberally to suffering we would much rather be without.

 You adulterous people!
 Do you not know that friendship with the world is enmity with God?
 Therefore whoever wishes to be a friend of the world makes himself an enemy of God.

-In several cases the bible refers to a binary reality in that one cannot satisfy two conditions at the same time.
+In several cases the Bible refers to a binary reality in that one cannot satisfy two conditions at the same time.
 Perhaps the most notable of these examples was where Christ said one cannot serve two masters.
-In this verse, that concept is once again upheld.
 Spirituality on its highest level is also being beyond the world in what one expects in life.
-As we see here this verse clearly establishes that one who places to much value on the things of the world fails to properly unify in God as God is beyond worldly substance.
+As we see here this verse clearly establishes that one who places too much value on the things of the world fails to properly unify in God as God is beyond worldly substance.

 Blessed be the God and Father of our Lord Jesus Christ!
 According to his great mercy, he has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead, to an inheritance that is imperishable, undefiled, and unfading, kept in heaven for you, who by God’s power are being guarded through faith for a salvation ready to be revealed in the last time.

 In regards to things that truly matter in life, scripture clearly states that tangible wealth pales greatly in comparison.